-Figure 4 and Table 4 compare the Current Approved Schedule completion date and the Current Forecast Schedule completion date for the Facilities and Infrastructure Program.
+Figure 4 and Table 4 compare the Current Approved Schedule completion date and the Current Forecast Schedule completion date for the F&I Program.
+The schedule variance reflects the forecast schedule delays of the Ocean Beach Climate Resilient Project, and reflects the additional time needed to obtain permit approval from the California Coastal Commission and the stipulated design changes from the same permit.
 The Program schedule is under development, the overall time frame is 20-30 years.